manuelbieh/react-book/advanced-concepts/context-api.md

 Translated.contextType = LanguageContext;
 ```

 The `contextType` would be defined outside of the component and no longer inside of it.
 In the end, it all boils down to personal taste, and does not have any real implications.
-We're only using another form of syntax which is only allowed in later versions of ECMAScript or provided by Babel via transpiling \(by using the babel plugin `@babel/plugin-proposal-class-properties`\).
+We are only using another form of syntax which is only allowed in later versions of ECMAScript or provided by Babel via transpiling \(by using the babel plugin `@babel/plugin-proposal-class-properties`\).

 ## Performance Gotchas

 React massively optimizes **Context** under the hood in order to avoid unnecessary re-renders of components or avoid lengthy component hierarchies.
 Comparing the old value of the Context Provider with the new one, **Consumer components** are only re-rendered if the value in the **Context Provider** has actually changed.

 While this sounds easy for a change, it does create a little gotcha which we need to look out for.
 It concerns the Context Provider whose value is recreated on-the-fly if we use it within the `render()` method.
-Thus, it is recommended to create the value of the Context outside of the `render()` method and pass a **reference** to the value instead of a **newly created value**.
+It is recommended to create the value of the Context outside of the `render()` method and pass a **reference** to the value instead of a **newly created value**.

 Here is an example which you should NOT recreate: